Home>Research>Research Degrees

 PDR website

-Cardiff Met offers three routes for postgraduate research study and, in most cases, both full time and part time study options are available.
+Cardiff Met offers numerous routes for postgraduate research study and, in most cases, both full time and part time study options are available.

-Alternatively, you may decide to follow a Professional Doctorate which combines a taught component with the production of a thesis of up to 60,000 words and a portfolio of professional development.
-The suite of Professional Doctorates offered at Cardiff Met is wide ranging and encompasses research interests from across the institution.
+Alternatively, you may decide to follow a Professional Doctorate (part time only) which combines a taught component with the production of a final project that focuses on the enhancement of practice.
+The suite of Professional Doctorates awards offered at Cardiff Met is wide ranging and encompasses research interests from across the institution.
 A full list of Professional Doctorate programmes is included in the Postgraduate prospectus.